 Would it make a difference next Monday morning when I scrape my windshield and spill coffee on myself yet again?
 Maybe just knowing that I can’t possibly know all that is behind the veil, I will simply give thanks that He provided me with safe transportation, that I have spare change to spend on coffee, that I have a job.

 There is so much we cannot know about Emmanuel, God with us.
 But we do know that God is Love.
 He has given us more than just a glimpse of Love.
 He made an unmistakable statement as He splashed it across the night sky, then took on human flesh and laid Himself down in a manger.
 He became Love for us.
 In the face of all that is tragic and mundane and distracting, we can know for sure that we have Love with us.
 And that can’t help but change us.
 Forever.

 For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.

 Meet The Author

 Kelly Belmonte, founder and Chief Muse of All Nine, is a poet, blogger, and management consultant with expertise in nonprofit organizational development and youth mentoring.
 Kelly expounds whenever and wherever she gets the chance on poetry, writing, and the creative process.
-Her work has been published in Relief Journal: A Christian Literary Expression, The Literary Nest, and Atlas Poetica.
+Her work has been published in Relief Journal: A Christian Literary Expression and Atlas Poetica.
 She is honored to have her poem “How I Talk To God” selected for inclusion in The Word in the Wilderness (2014) edited by bestselling poet Malcolm Guite.
 Kelly also contributed a chapter to Women and C.S.
 Lewis (2015), a collection of interviews and essays on the theme of Lewis and women in his life and writings.